YF-Vax Prescribing Information

-Prior to administration of YF-Vax vaccine, potential vaccinees or their parents or guardians should be asked about their recent health status.
-All potential vaccinees or their parents or guardians should be fully informed of the benefits and risks of immunization and potential for adverse events that have been temporally associated with YF-Vax vaccine administration.
-Vaccinees or their parents or guardians should be instructed to report all serious adverse events that occur up to 30 days post-vaccination to their health-care provider.
+Prior to administration of YF-VAX, ask potential vaccinees or their parents or guardians about their recent health status and history of yellow fever vaccination.
+Inform potential vaccinees or their parents or guardians about the benefits and risks of immunization and potential for adverse reactions to YF-VAX administration.
+Instruct vaccinees or their parents or guardians to report to their health-care providers all serious adverse events that occur up to 30 days post-vaccination.

-Data are limited in regard to the interaction of YF-Vax vaccine with other vaccines.
+Data are limited in regard to the interaction of YF-VAX with other vaccines.

-- No data exist on possible interference between yellow fever and rabies or Japanese encephalitis vaccines.
-(2)
+- The potential for interference between yellow fever vaccine and rabies or Japanese encephalitis vaccines has not been established.
+(14)

 Patients on Corticosteroid Therapy

-Oral Prednisone or other systemic corticosteroid therapy may have an immunosuppressive effect on recipients of yellow fever vaccine that potentially decreases immunogenicity and increases the risk of adverse events (see CONTRAINDICATIONS section).
-Intra-articular, bursal, or tendon injections with Prednisone or other corticosteroids should not constitute an increased hazard to recipients of yellow fever vaccine.
+Oral Prednisone or other systemic corticosteroid therapy, depending on dose and duration of exposure, may have an immunosuppressive effect on recipients of yellow fever vaccine that potentially decreases immunogenicity and increases the risk of adverse events.
+Intra-articular, bursal, or tendon injections with corticosteroids should not constitute an increased hazard to recipients of yellow fever vaccine.

-Subjects with asymptomatic HIV infection who have had recent laboratory verification of adequate immune system function and who cannot avoid potential exposure to yellow fever virus should be offered the choice of vaccination.
-Vaccinees should be monitored for possible adverse effects.
-The seroconversion rate to 17D vaccines is likely to be reduced in these patients.
-(17) Therefore, documentation of a protective antibody response is recommended before travel.
+The rate of seroconversion following YF-VAX is reduced in individuals with asymptomatic HIV infection and appears to depend on HIV viral load and CD4 + T-cell count.
+(14) Therefore, documentation of a protective antibody response is recommended before travel.
 (See CLINICAL PHARMACOLOGY section.)
-For discussion of this subject and for documentation of the immune response to vaccine where it is deemed essential, the CDC may be contacted 1-970-221-6400.
+For discussion of this subject and for documentation of the immune response to vaccine where it is deemed essential, contact the CDC at 1-970-221-6400.

 Carcinogenesis, Mutagenesis, Impairment of Fertility